-South Korea is beautiful 365 days a year, but there’s something magical about fall.
+South Korea is beautiful year ’round, but there are so many great places to visit in Korea during autumn.
 Whether your looking to witness the magic of fall foliage, soft colors, and cozy weather, fall is the best time to get outside and explore before it gets too cold.

 From delicious food, festivals, hikes, and amazing city views – we’ve got a list of fun things to do in South Korea this fall to have the experience of a lifetime!
 Whether you’re inside or outdoors, remember to wear your mask and stay safe.